Calendar of Volunteer Stewardship Workdays

 Workday dates, activities, and locations are listed below.
 Workdays are scheduled and posted quarterly.
 Please check this site to make sure you have the most up-to-date information since meeting locations may need to change.

-Ongoing workdays are held in Southeast Michigan at:
+Ongoing workdays are held in:

 Algonac State Park, Bald Mountain Recreation Area, Belle Isle Park, Brighton Recreation Area, Highland Recreation Area, Island Lake Recreation Area, Pinckney Recreation Area, Sterling State Park, and Waterloo Recreation Area.

 Fort Custer Recreation Area, Grand Mere State Park, P.J.
 Hoffmaster State Park, Holland State Park, Ionia Recreation Area, Ludington State Park, Muskegon State Park, Saugatuck Dunes State Park, Warren Dunes State Park, Warren Woods State Park, and Yankee Springs Recreation Area.

 To register for workdays submit a Stewardship Volunteer Registration form.

 What a beautiful way to spend a Saturday afternoon!
 Volunteers are invited to enjoy the winter landscape and help us remove invasive shrubs from the forest before they invade the high dunes.
 No experience is necessary; volunteers will be trained to identify autumn olive, black locust and non-native honeysuckle.
 We will also be on the lookout for signs of hemlock woolly adelgid (HWA) to assist with our early detection efforts.
 Meet at the main park entrance at the end of 138th St (near the picnic shelter).